nandagaluh/Walmart-Sales-Analysis/README.md

 # Walmart-Sales-Analysis
+> Walmart sales data analysis involves examining and interpreting large datasets generated from Walmart's retail operations.
+This analysis provides insights into sales trends, customer behavior, inventory management, and financial performance.
+Walmart, as one of the largest global retailers, produces vast amounts of data daily, and using that data effectively can enhance decision-making, optimize operations, and improve customer satisfaction.
-> This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
+> The aims is to study how sales strategies can be improved and optimized.